 - Coverage under the Non-appropriated Fund Health Benefit Program

 - Refugee Medical Assistance supported by the Administration for Children and Families

 - Self-funded health coverage offered to students by universities for plan or policy years that began on or before Dec.
 31, 2014.
 In later plan or policy years, sponsors of these programs needed to apply to HHS to be recognized as minimum essential coverage

 - State high-risk pools for plan or policy years that began on or before Dec.
 31, 2014.
 In later plan or policy years, sponsors of these program needed to apply to HHS to be recognized as minimum essential coverage

 Minimum essential coverage does not include coverage providing only limited benefits, such as coverage only for vision care or dental care, and Medicaid covering only certain benefits such as family planning, workers’ compensation, or disability policies.

-Most insurance types offered between each years open enrollment will be short term health insurance, fixed benefit plans and supplemental insurance will not help you avoid the fee on their own, although they will help you be covered health-wise.
+Most insurance types offered between each year’s open enrollment will be short term health insurance, fixed benefit plans and supplemental insurance.
+They will not help you avoid the fee on their own, although they will help you be covered in a health crisis.